 The University of Phoenix submitted an application for recertification of the following online programs: Bachelor of Science in Nursing; Master of Nursing, Doctor of Management in Organizational Leadership, Doctor of Business Administration, Doctor of Education in Educational Leadership, and Doctor of Health Administration.
 The programs were initially certified in 2003.

-An application was also submitted for the initial certification of the following online programs: Bachelor of Science in Organizational Security and Management, Master of Science in Nursing/Master of Business Administration (Health Care Management Option), Master of Science in Nursing/Master of Health Administration, Master of Health Administration, Doctor of Education in Curriculum and Instruction, and Doctor of Management in Information Systems Technology.
+An application was also submitted for the initial certification of the following online programs: Bachelor of Science in Organizational Security and Management; Master of Science in Nursing with option in MBA and Health Care Management; Master of Science in Nursing with option in Master of Health Administration; Master of Health Administration; Doctor of Education in Curriculum and Instruction; and Doctor of Management in Information Systems Technology.